Technical Failure vs Absolute Failure

 Other suggestions for people building mass include alternating phases of training to absolute failure, with phases that don’t train to absolute failure.

-After an adjustment period, maybe do the third or fourth week onward in a phase to failure just to push a client a little out of their comfort zone.
+After an adjustment period, maybe do the third or fourth week onward in a phase of failure just to push a client a little out of their comfort zone.

 There are other special scenarios like autoregulatory progressive exercise (AKA APRE – a new blog post someday).